Return to Index

 The APX mle 1916 was initially designed as a 2.5x telescopic sight for use on the 37mm TRP mle 1916 infantry gun.
 With the outbreak of WWI and the French military's realization that it would need to develope its own scoped rifle for use by snipers the APX 1916 was modified for use with sniper rifles (Pegler, 2022).

 The resulting 3x scope made from drawn brass tubing weighed 1.5lbs and measured 9.5in.
 Elevation was controlled by a top mounted dial marked out to 800m and windage was set by a small grub-screw mounted at the front of the body.
 Focus was controlled by a ring forward of the ocular lens.
 The reticle was a fine crosshairs (Pegler, 2022).
+Scope would see widespread use with French forces during WWI mounted on Lebel rifles with a small number of Berthier rifles having scopes mounted.
 The scope would be supplied to Italy where it would be mounted on Carcano rifles (Pegler, 2022).

 After WWI the scope would be updated along with its mount to the APX 1921.
 The APX 1921 can be easily identified due to its unique elevation turret and shorter scope body.
+In the mid 1930's the APX L718 would be built.
+It's unclear how far the APX L718 went in development and adoption before WWII.

 Images